delfick/photons-core/docs/start/configuration/index.rst

         options:
           default_broadcast: 192.168.1.255

-The target can also be renamed:
+A custom target can also be defined:

 .. code-block:: yaml